 Schedule of Speakers

-All speakers will be on the main stage and will talk for 3-5 minutes each.
+All speakers will be on the main stage and will talk for 3-4 minutes each.
+This year we are including poets.
 Don’t miss them!

 3:50 pm Welcome to Music Festival

 Energy Transition --Andy McDonald